Updated: October 31, 2024 8 mins read Published: January 06, 2022

 The wrinkle is that AI can’t always anticipate the full spectrum of weird and wonderful things humans do.
 As history (and behavioral economics) teaches us, a strategy based purely on mathematical rationality will either fail or underperform.

-That’s why we still need a human to make the final decision.
+That’s why we can’t fully rely on AI in financial decision-making.
+We still need a human to make the final decision.

 So what is decision intelligence?